 - Inter-union rivalry: There are conflicts of interest and party politics between the unions.

 - The problem of recognition: Employers are under no obligation to give them recognition.
 This means that docile unions get recognition and genuine ones may be sidelined.

-- Diverse nature of labour: Most unions don’t have properly differentiated organisational structure to cater to different classes of labour.
-Eg: Differences between agricultural, formal and informal labour.
+- Diverse nature of labor: Most unions don’t have properly differentiated organizational structures to cater to different classes of labor.
+E.g.: Differences between agricultural, formal, and informal labor.

-- Lack of public support: Especially post 1991, trade unionism is looked down as an impediment to growth and development.
+- Lack of public support: Especially post-1991, trade unionism is looked down upon as an impediment to growth and development.
 This has led to a general ebbing of the movement across the country.

 Major Labour Unions and their Political Affiliation

 - All India Trade Union Congress – Communist Party of India.

 - Indian National Trade Union Congress – Indian National Congress.